dmorris0/python_intro/Chapter_06_Functions_and_Loops.md

 ```python
 from arithmetic import multiply
 ```
-In this case `__name__` is not `"__main__"` and the condition is false.
+In this case the special variable `__name__` is not equal to `"__main__"` and the condition is false.
 Alternatively, you can run this file in a debugger or execute it from the command line like this:
 ```bash
 python arithmetic.py
 ```
-In this case `__name__` is set to `"__main__"`, and so the functions will be defined **and** everything below this condition line will also execute.
-For packages I find this quite useful as a way to include debugging tests of the functions defined earlier in the file.
-For example, try executing `arithmetic.py` with the above command.
+In this case the variable `__name__` will automatically be given the value `"__main__"`, and so when run the functions will be defined **and** everything below this condition line will also execute.
+This is a way to both define functions and execute code within a single module.
+In the example above, the code following this condition runs some tests on the functions defined in the module.
+Try it out.

 ## Typing